-Agriculture and Natural Resources, Allied Health, Art, Automotive, Biology, Business Administration, Business Education Technologies, Business Escrow, Business Real Estate, Chemistry, Child Development, Computer Information Science, Construction & Manufacturing Technology, Criminal Justice, Education, Electronics and Computer Technology, Engineering/Drafting, English, Fire Technology, General Work Experience, Geography Journalism, Kinesiology, Mathematics, Music, Nursing, Paralegal Studies, Philosophy, Photography, Physical Science, Physics, Political Science, Psychology, Religious Studies, Respiratory Therapy, Restaurant Management, Sociology, Theater Arts, Welding,
+Agriculture and Natural Resources, Allied Health, Art, Automotive, Biology, Business Administration, Business Education Technologies, Business Escrow, Business Real Estate, Chemistry, Child Development, Computer Information Science, Communications, Construction & Manufacturing Technology, Criminal Justice, Education, Electronics and Computer Technology, Engineering/Drafting, English, Fire Technology, General Work Experience, Geography, Journalism, Kinesiology, Mathematics, Music, Nursing, Paralegal Studies, Philosophy, Photography, Physical Science, Physics, Political Science, Psychology, Public Administration, Religious Studies, Respiratory Therapy, Restaurant Management, Sociology, Theater Arts, Welding.

 For further information and individual guidance, contact the Cooperative Education Office or call (760) 245-4271, ext.
 2281.

 Credit is awarded on the basis of number of learning objective completed and the number of hours the student trains.
 Students must create/complete new learning objectives each semester they enroll.
 Students may utilize their present work-sites.

 - An opportunity to apply classroom learning on the job

 - A chance to learn what you do well and what you enjoy doing

 - Opportunity to experience socialization in the work place